bharats1507/Scratch-Pad-Project-/README.md

 ## Notes on deployment

-If you deploy this (e.g. Render, Railway, Fly.io, a VPS), set `GEMINI_API_KEY` as an environment variable in your hosting platform's dashboard — never commit it to the repo.
+If you deploy this (e.g. Render, Railway, Fly.io, a VPS), set `GROQ_API_KEY` as an environment variable in your hosting platform's dashboard — never commit it to the repo.
 The `.env` file is already excluded via `.gitignore`.

 ## Limitations